-du Jour is the culinary laboratory that the advanced students of the block of their education, the operation of the restaurant is a critical component of their culinary management development.
-Under the leadership of our Chef Instructors, the student's mission is to operate in a professional environment with real world implications.
+Limited dinner service is also available.
+As the final block of their education, the operation of the restaurant is a critical component of their culinary management development.
+Under the leadership of our Instructors, the student's mission is to operate in a professional environment with real world implications.
 Students gain a competitive advantage by working as a team and learning all the positions required to provide a quality dining experience.
 Students are encouraged to dine at du Jour and are entitled to a 50% discount on all food items while attending the Institute and after graduating from the program.
 The opportunity for the students to cook and serve the Scottsdale community will be the most challenging and rewarding step in the progression of their culinary careers.